-The Hub is a partnership between The Smith Family, Kurnai College and Monash University and has been initiated by the Gippsland Education Precinct.
+The Hub is a partnership between The Smith Family, Kurnai College and Monash University as part of the Gippsland Education Precinct Inc. The project was initiated by the Gippsland Education Precinct.

 The Hub is a five year pilot project that seeks to improve student outcomes, aspiration and engagement by harnessing community resources and building strong partnerships with parents and community organisations.

 How does the Hub work?

 Focussing on Kurnai College, the Hub has four aims: